privcount/privcount/INSTALL.markdown

     pip install -I .
     deactivate

 If 'pip install virtualenv' fails due to permissions errors, install as root.
 Using 'sudo -H' before 'pip install' should work.

-Some environments (macOS) use the site packages, even if '--no-site-packages' is specified.
-This can cause failures.
-Use 'pip install -I' to work around this. 'pip --isolated' might also help, as may 'pip uninstall' outside the virtualenv.
+Some environments (macOS) have environmental variables or site packages that conflict with PrivCount depencencies.
+Try the following workarounds in the
+virtualenv:
+* pip --isolated install --ignore-installed <package>
+* pip --no-binary :all: install --ignore-installed <package>
+* pip --isolated --no-binary :all: install --ignore-installed <package>
+As a last resort, uninstall the conflicting packages outside the virtualenv:
+* pip uninstall <package>

 Some environments (VPSs) have limited RAM.
 If pip fails with a memory error, try using --no-cache.

 ### Optional PrivCount Tests